markjacksonfishing/jenkinsci-on-kubernetes/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature Request

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is. eg. I have an issue when
+A clear and concise description of what the problem is.

 **Describe the solution you'd like**
 A detailed description of your proposed solution.